 Take each of these tasks and expand on them as much as you like.
 Break them down further, add specifics, or delete them.
 Make them your own!

-In Part 3 of the series, we’ll look at executing these tasks.
+In Part 3 of the series, we look at executing these tasks.

-Promoting an exhibit seems overwhelming.
+Promoting an exhibition seems overwhelming.
 Breaking it down into smaller tasks makes it more doable.

 THINK ABOUT THIS———-~>

-You can’t expect too much if you wait until the last minute to create enthusiasm about your exhibit.
+You can’t expect too much if you wait until the last minute to create enthusiasm about your exhibition.

-What does your list of tasks for promoting your exhibit in advance look like?
+What does your list of tasks for promoting your exhibition in advance look like?
 What have I forgotten?